carolinalaser/zencart-taxjar/readme.txt

+Provides a TaxJar order total module.
+You will need to disable the built-in zc tax module ot_tax.
+Visit the taxjar website to create your taxjar account.

+Settings are in the ot_taxjar module.
+Enter your taxjar API key, Order Prefix and list the states you have configured to collect in TaxJar.

+If you are using Customer Tax Exempt, there is a setting to enable it.
+A Customer may be exempted from collection by adding the state to the Customer Tax Exempt field in the Admin Customers.php.
+For multiple state exemptions, list the states like this:  FL,NC,GA  if they are exempt from all states (blanket cert) then enter ALL.

+Installation:

 Copy all the files in the usual manner.
 No core overwrites.

 Install the TaxJar library using Composer.
 Details here: https://github.com/taxjar/taxjar-php